 Barry, Richard (1745-73), 6th Earl of Barrymore.
 Only surviving child of James Barry (1717-51), 5th Earl of Barrymorre, and his wife Hon.
 Margaret, daughter of Paul Davys, 1st Viscount Mount Cashell, born October 1745.
 Educated at Westminster and Eton, and is said to have been at Oxford, although he apparently never matriculated.
+In the summer of 1764 he was at the Turin Academy with a tutor, Capt.
+Dobson, for some months, but Lord Kildare wrote home to say "if you but knew all the bad stories in this town [Turin] about that young man, you'd pity his good mother".
 He succeeded his father as 6th Earl, 19 December 1751, at the age of six.
 An officer in the 9th Dragoons (Capt., 1767).
 He was very fond of practical jokes and of gambling on horses and wagers, sometimes combining the two to ensure he was betting on a predetermined outcome.
 He married, 16 April 1767 at St Martin-in-the-Fields, Westminster (Middx), Lady Amelia (aka Emily) (1749-80), third daughter of William Stanhope, 2nd Earl of Harrington, and had issue:

 (1) Lady Carolina Barry (b.
 1768), born 17 May 1768; known, from her language, as 'Billingsgate' by George, Prince of Wales; married, 23 July 1788 (annulled), Louis Pierre Francois Malcolm Drummond (d. c.1833), Comte de Melfort (who m2, Lady Caroline (d.
 1846), daughter of Kenneth Mackenzie, 1st Earl of Seaforth, and had issue three sons and one daughter), and had issue one daughter (who died young in 1811); although she was assumed to be still living in press reports of the 8th Earl's death in 1823, she may have died some years earlier;